federal-antarctic-republic/laws/taxation.md

 The PCT shall not apply to citizens considered under the poverty line and will be discounted ((100/x)-1)% (on the percent) for every x percentages the citizen is above the poverty line for a maximum of 20 percentages.

 ## Part 3: Distribution of Revenue
+### Section 1: By Ministry, Company, Legislative Body, and Judicial Body
 Revenue shall be distributed in the following fashion:

 | Name        | Percent |